konflux-ci/olm-operator-konflux-sample/README.md

 Konflux leverages [Enterprise Contract](https://enterprisecontract.dev/) for verifying that artifacts comply with a specific set of policies.
 One of the policies that can be configured ensures that the task bundle reference is the [latest version available](https://enterprisecontract.dev/docs/ec-policies/release_policy.html#attestation_task_bundle__task_ref_bundles_current).
 In order to ensure that this policy does not fail, task updates proposed by Konflux need to be merged within 30 days.
 This task data is contained in the [data-acceptable-bundles](quay.io/konflux-ci/tekton-catalog/data-acceptable-bundles:latest) OCI artifact.

+## Add component nudge relationships

+In order to ensure that the bundle image is always up to date with the latest gatekeeper and gatekeeper-operator images, we need to configure [component nudges](https://konflux-ci.dev/docs/how-tos/configuring/component-nudges/).
+First, the Components were modified [via ArgoCD](https://github.com/redhat-appstudio/tenants-config/pull/498) and then we had to configure the push pipelines to indicate which files need to have the pullspecs updated in.

+We prepared for these nudges by reworking how the bundles [are built](https://github.com/konflux-ci/olm-operator-konflux-sample/pull/16).
+In that PR, we ensured that we have the full pullspec (and digest) of the nudging components' images in a file.
+This process enables us to easily modify and update the ClusterServiceVersion in the bundle image.
+While it is possible to update the image pullspecs directly in the bundle as well, it was separated out here to specifically enable additional customizations on top of the `operator-sdk` tooling to build the bundle.

 # Functionality demonstrated in this repository

 While it is possible to limit the konflux-sample repositories to only illustrate a specific functionality or tip, many different changes are leveraged in this repository in order to improve the comprehension and maintenance of the repository.
 The key customizations and changes made are: